-Development And Promotion
+Development And Promotion What we have done

-1. We worked towards increasing the number of tourists visiting the Island during 2019-20 by driving to increase our digital presence.
+We worked towards increasing the number of tourists visiting the Island during 2019-20 by driving to increase our digital presence.
 We currently have 27,000 followers across social media channels.

 During 2019 we focussed our campaign on the all Wales 'Year of Discovery' and managed to have 300,000 unique visitors to the Visit Anglesey website.